SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/append-blob/collect-logs.md

    * **Subscription**.
 Select Pay As You Go.
    * **Resource Group**.
 Select the Resource Group for the Storage Account to which your Azure service will export logs, from where you want to ingest logs.
    * **Resource**.
 Select the Storage Account you configured, from where you want to ingest logs.
+   * **System Topic Name**.
+Provide the topic name, if the system topic already exists then it will automatically select the existing topic.
     :::note
     If you do not see your configured Storage Account in the dropdown menu, make sure you met the requirements in [Requirements](#requirements) section.
     :::